PockyStiks/PockyOS/README.md

 ## Common configurations

-### Removing battery and brightness indecators from the status bar (for desktop use)
+### Removing battery and brightness indicators from the status bar (for desktop use)

 Comment out the `# Brightness` and `# Battery` blocks in `~/.config/i3status-rust/config.toml`